Follow us on Facebook for the latest updates and other fun information.

 You can now visit the museum every Thursday and Friday from 1 to 4 pm (excluding major holidays: Good Friday, Thanksgiving Day, Christmas Eve/Day and New Year’s Day).
 Admission is $8/adult and $4/child (12 & under).
 No advance registration or ticket purchase is needed!
 Please note that no rides are offered during these open hours.
 Looking to take a ride?
 Come on out to a Steamin’ Day or another special event day (see below for more details).

-The Marshall Mansion, operated by Auburn Valley State Park, is open as well on Thursdays and Fridays for a single guided tour at 1 pm promptly, starting on the porch.
+The Marshall Mansion, operated by Auburn Valley State Park, is open as well on Thursdays and Fridays for a single guided tour at 1 pm & 3 pm that starts promptly on the hour on the front porch.
 Admission is $8/adult and $4/child (12 & under) — or tour BOTH the mansion and museum to save for $14/adult.

 Parking is available on open days in the event lot across the street from the site.
 If parking is unavailable there, parking is available inside the estate between the museum and Carriage House or on the opposite side of the museum near the water tower.